Nikki Burish, Former Badger Hockey Champ, Ready to Become a Doctor

 Proud of their daughter and son’s accomplishments, the couple has established the Adam and Nikki Burish Family Scholarship to support future Badger student athletes.
 School leaders have praised the family’s generosity to support an endowment, noting that it has a direct effect on the school’s ability to make available the best possible experience for student-athletes.

 “Nikki embodies the spirit of the Burish family and the Badgers.
 She is dedicated to her goals and to UW-Madison, she works very hard, and she is generous with her time.
 She recognizes the value of her experiences at UW-Madison and wants to give back, just as her family has.
-We are so proud of her,” says Pat McBride, MD ’80, MPH, associate dean for students at the School of Medicine and Public Health.
+We are so proud of her,” says Pat McBride, MD ’80, MPH, former associate dean for students at the School of Medicine and Public Health.

 Luckily, Burish still gets her hockey fix as the only female member of a UW intramural squad comprised of physicians, residents and students.
 The team plays at the Camp Randall Memorial Sports Center, also known as the Shell.